-- Do not ignore symptoms that may be due to low or high blood glucose: If you are experiencing symptoms that are not consistent with your glucose readings, consult your health care professional. - Use your blood glucose meter to make diabetes treatment decisions when you see the $\mathcal{Q}$ symbol during the first 12 hours of wearing a Sensor, if your Sensor glucose reading does not match how you feel, or if the reading does not include a number. - If you are using FreeStyle Libre 2 app, you must have access to a blood glucose monitoring system as the App does not provide one. - Choking hazard: The System contains small parts that may be dangerous if swallowed.
+- Do not ignore symptoms that may be due to low or high blood glucose: If you are experiencing symptoms that are not consistent with your glucose readings, consult your health care professional. - Use your blood glucose meter to make diabetes treatment decisions when you see the symbol during the first 12 hours of wearing a Sensor, if your Sensor glucose reading does not match how you feel, or if the reading does not include a number. - Choking hazard: The System contains small parts that may be dangerous if swallowed.